 IVF: stands for In Vitro Fertilisation, it involves the fertilisation of an egg and a sperm outside of the body.
 ‘In vitro’ means ‘in glass’.

 Natural IVF: In Natural Cycle IVF, we collect one egg that has been naturally selected by your body during your menstrual cycle and then we fertilise it in the laboratory.
-This naturally selected egg is likely to be of better quality because it tends to have had the best blood flow.
 This is carried out without the use of any fertility drugs.

 Natural Modified IVF: Modified Natural Cycle IVF is a form of Natural Cycle IVF.
 A small dose of medication is given for 3-4 days in order to keep the follicles healthy and growing.
 This allows us to collect 1-2 eggs from a cycle.